prototypefund/Digital_Bargeld-docs/api-mint.rst

       f: Amount;

       // The merchant's account details.
 This must be a JSON object whose format
-      // must correspond to one of the supported wire transfer formats of the mint.
+      // must correspond to one of the supported wire transfer formats of the exchange.
       // See `wireformats`_.
       wire: WireFormat;